Skip to Main Content

 - Database = an electronic book found in a Taft Subscription Database such as Gale eBooks.

-- If you cannot export the citation, choose Book.
+- If you cannot export the citation, go to NoodleTools, choose Database and then Book.

-- You must provide the permanent URL for your ebook.
+- Be sure to provide the permanent URL for your ebook.
 Look for any of the following on the page: permalink, persistent link, stable link, durable link, "Get link", Cite, or Citable Link.

 - Complete information about the book (author, title, publication place, publisher, and publication date).